 After a couple of visits to Canada in the 1990s – to Vancouver on a stopover en route to Hawaii and to Toronto at the end of a road trip through the heart of the USA, I always wanted to take a road trip through Canada.

-That dream of hiring a camper van and taking off in search of bear, moose, dramatic mountain scenery, and crystal clear waters still exists.
+That dream of hiring a camper van and taking off in search of bears, moose, dramatic mountain scenery, and crystal clear waters still exists.
 However, I did do a little road trip to celebrate my 50th birthday back in 2018.
 Flying into New York I headed up the Old Canada Road to the Canadian border and then on into Montreal and Quebec.
 This scenic byway, the cities, and then also the national parks I encountered such as the Jacques Cartier National Park 50kms north of Quebec was me fulfilling that dream.

 There is no doubt that I have to see more of Canada in my lifetime – it’s a country that makes you feel alive.